Does car insurance cover lost or stolen keys?

 Before you file a claim for stolen car keys, compare your comprehensive coverage to your property insurance coverage.
 One may have a significantly higher car insurance deductible or may not cover the incident at all.

 Should I file an insurance claim for stolen car keys?

 Filing a claim for key replacement is often not worth the time involved and deductible payment, but it may depend on your deductible amount and the cost to replace your key.
 Old-style mechanical keys don't cost much to replace if you have a spare to copy.
 In that case, even if you're able to make a claim, it may be easier and no more expensive to pay out of pocket.
 Key fobs cost more than mechanical keys but are still inexpensive enough that the key fob replacement cost may not exceed your car insurance deductible.

 There might be an exception if you have a high-tech smart key.
 Laser-cut, programmable smart keys can cost several hundred dollars or more to replace and program.
 It's possible that your key replacement could cost more than a low car insurance deductible.
 Even in this case, though, you should weigh the monetary savings against the time you'll spend getting the claim approved and processed, as well as the possible effects on your car insurance premium for making a claim.

-Mechanical keys plus remote: Many older vehicles have a remote to lock and unlock the car from a distance but use a mechanical key to start the car.
+Many older vehicles have a remote to lock and unlock the car from a distance but use a mechanical key to start the car.
 You may be able to get an aftermarket blank (including the remote control fob) and get it programmed by a locksmith or car repair shop.
-Some models allow you to program the new key yourself as long as you have two originals on hand, but you'll still need to have the mechanical portion of the key cut.
+Some models allow you to program the new key yourself if you have two originals on hand, but you'll still need to have the mechanical portion of the key cut.
 If you get locked out of your car, many automotive locksmiths (like those dispatched by roadside assistance) can copy your key onsite, saving you the cost of a tow.